jcraigk/phishin/README.md

 ![Phish.in' Logo](https://i.imgur.com/Zmj586L.jpg)

-Phish.in' is a web-based archive containing legal live audio recordings of the Rock band Phish.
+Phish.in' is a web-based archive containing legal live audio recordings of the improvisational rock band Phish.

 Ruby on Rails and PostgreSQL are used on the server side.
 There's a web frontend (http://phish.in) and a public REST-ish API (http://phish.in/api-docs).
 The web frontend utilizes soundmanager2 as the audio playback engine.